gavinlyonsrepo/FourteenSegDisplay/README.md

 3. The two extra segments are vertical
 4. Mixed, Mixed vertical and slashes, mixed forward and backward slashes

-Only 1 and 2 are commercially available at present.
+Only 1 and 2 are commercially available at present as far as I know.
 The font included supports number one only, as it most common and defined.
-The others will work with code but font file will need adjustment for some characters.
+The others will work with code but font file will need some adjustment for some characters.

 ![ 9seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/9seg.jpg)